rawiriblundell/jsonprint/README.md

 So this function converts its stdin into a single column of octals.
 Then it finds any undesirable octals and prints an escaped replacement.

 This might be computationally expensive, so try to avoid it if you can.
+I have not undertaken any performance testing, so OTOH it may well be reasonable.

 ### json_str()